awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 }
 ```

 When you use a policy to set the permissions boundary for a user, it limits the user's permissions but does not provide permissions on its own\.
-In this example, the `AnayaIyengar` user boundary allows her to perform all operations in Amazon S3, CloudWatch, and Amazon EC2\.
-However, Anaya can never perform operations in any other service, including IAM, even if she has a permissions policy that allows it\.
-For example, you can add the following policy to the `AnayaIyengar` user:
+In this example, the `ShirleyRodriguez` user boundary allows her to perform all operations in Amazon S3, CloudWatch, and Amazon EC2\.
+However, Shirley can never perform operations in any other service, including IAM, even if she has a permissions policy that allows it\.
+For example, you can add the following pol

 ```
 {